OAuth

 4. Handle the Authorization Code – If the user grants access, they are redirected to your redirect_uri with an authorization code.

-6. Use the Access Token – Authenticate API calls with the received access token, similar to an API key.
+6. Use the Access Token to get a user session – Authenticate API calls with the received access token, similar to a users API key.

 OAuth credentials and redirect URLs can also be managed via API endpoints for automated setup.